-You can go on YouTube and see all kinds of fail videos where people are so involved in what’s on their phone screen that one lady walked right into a fountain in a mall (video above), another young man walked right into a light pole as he was walking down the sidewalk.
+You can go on YouTube and see all kinds of fail videos where people are not paying attention.
+Some are so involved in what’s on their phone screen that one lady walked right into a fountain in a mall (video above).
+Another young man walked right into a light pole as he was walking down the sidewalk.
 Being in condition white leaves you vulnerable to not only an accident but someone attacking you to possibly grab your phone, wallet or your child!

 This is not to say you can never be in condition white.
 This condition is also when you are sleeping, reading a newspaper (as if anyone does that anymore), reading a good book, focused on a hobby or just setting your mind to thinking about your plans and thoughts.

 These are times were condition white is OK, as long as you are in a relatively secure location.
 Obviously we all need to sleep so your best bet when you are sleeping is to make sure that your home is secure.
-Be sure you have good locks and appropriate warning devices such as alarms, dogs or other things to alert you should somebody enter your home.
+Be sure you have good locks and appropriate warning devices such as alarms or dogs.
+You want something to alert you should somebody enter your home.

 There are also times when you can be in condition white if you were in the company of someone else who is watching your back.

-This is the condition you should be in most of the time especially when you are away from the relative safety of your home.
+This is the condition you should be in most of the time.
+Even more so when you are away from the relative safety of your home.
 In condition yellow you are relaxed but alert.